unifi-utilities/unifios-utilities/run-pihole/README.md

 ### Features
 1. Run PiHole on your UDM with a completely isolated network stack.
 This will not port conflict or be influenced by any changes on by Ubiquiti
-2. Persists through reboots and firmware updates.
-After a FW update you will need to resetup your on-boot described in this repo
+2. Persists through reboots.
+3. PiHole persists through firmware updates.
+The on-boot script does not.
+If you update your FM setup on-boot again and everything should work.

 ### Requirements
 1. You have setup the on boot script described in this repo (https://github.com/boostchicken/udmpro-utilities/tree/master/on-boot-script)